-The French manager brought no fewer than 40 players to Anfield during his time in charge, including a number of talents who formed the basis of Rafa Benitez’s Champions League-winning side in 2005.
+The French manager rid the Reds squad of the Spice Boys mentality and brought in several players who took the club to a different level, including a number of talents who formed the basis of Rafa Benitez’s Champions League-winning side in 2005.

-You can’t get everything right, though, and Houllier had a fair few swings and misses.
+You can’t get everything right, though, and Houllier had a fair few swings and misses, particularly in his early days in charge.
 We’ve tried to rank all 40 of the signings, from the worst to the best.

 Norwegian defender Kippe was one of Houllier’s first signings and spent a full four years as a Liverpool player but didn’t even manage a single Premier League appearance in that time.